betteriot/betteriot-principles/README.md

 Example: TODO

 ### ?.
-The vendor MUST provide a way for the user to delete the collected data, to be forgotten.
+The vendor MUST provide a way for the user to delete the collected data.

-Assessment: The vendor submits links to public documentation explaining how to delete collected data.
+Assessment: The vendor submits links to public documentation explaining how to delete collected data, to "be forgotten".

 Example: TODO